-I taught my first 5 years in the Bronx, the next 5 in Manhattan.
-And have been back in the Bronx for the past 2 years.
-I love and believe in the Bronx!!
+I have been teaching in NYC since 2007.
 I have always wanted to be a teacher since I was in high school.
 Thanks to the NYC Teaching Fellows, I started out as a Spanish teacher.
 Thanks to Mac I now teach Reading and Writing to English Language Learners in an international school.
 I have fallen in love with teaching again and teaching recent immigrant students is a great way to marry my passion for education and international issues in my favorite borough, the Bronx! 🙂

-BA Women’s Studies and Spanish minor in Philosophy, MA Spanish Literature and Education, MA International Relations, Advanced Certificate: Teaching English Language Learners PK-12, MS Educational Leadership for School Building Leader or School District Leader certification (in progress)
+BA Women’s Studies and Spanish, minor in Philosophy; MA Spanish Literature and Education; MA International Relations; Advanced Certificate: Teaching English Language Learners PK-12; MS Educational Leadership for School Building Leader / School District Leader certification.

-*I also swore I’d never get married, which I did 14 years ago, and I swore I’d never have children; I now have two.
+*I also swore I’d never get married or have children; I now have done both.
 I basically have spent my life proving myself wrong about myself. 🙂